 {

-// Try get the item from the database
+// Get the item from our 'database'

 }